nainarazz/nainacodes.com-old/content/posts/test-driven-development-with-react-testing-library/test-driven-development-with-react-testing-library.md

 Testing your app is very important.
 In the software that you write, you wanna make sure that when you add a feature or refactor code, you don't break anything that has already been working.
 It could be time consuming to manually test everything again when you add or remove code.
 It could also be annoying to the user if a feature was working before and after adding a new feature, the previous feature is no longer working.
 To save us developers of all those troubles, we need to write automated tests.

-We are going to build a Todo app.
+To demonstrate test driven development with react testing library, we are going to build a Todo app.
 The user should be able to add, remove, and check off a todo item.
 This is how are final app will look like.

 ![todo app final](todo-app-final-output.png)

-If you just want to read but just need the code, here is the [github repo](https://github.com/nainarazz/tdd-todo-demo).
+If you don't want to read but just need the code, here is the [github repo](https://github.com/nainarazz/tdd-todo-demo).
 Here is also a [codesandbox](https://codesandbox.io/s/tdd-demo-kv7ll?file=/src/setupTests.js) you can test and play around.
 Note that at the time of this writing, the tests in codesandbox are not working, not because of the code itself but because of the codesandbox environment.

 ## Prerequisite

 To follow this tutorial, I assume you already know React.
 You know how to use the basic React hooks (useState and useEffect).
-You are also know HTML, CSS, and are familiar with ES6 features and syntax.
+You also know HTML, CSS, and are familiar with ES6 features and syntax.

 ## What is TDD